mtttech/tasha/README.md

 # Change into the cloned repo.
 cd tasha

-# Create your virtual environment and install the requirements (if necessary).
+# Use poetry to install.
+poetry install

 # Run the program
-python tasha
+poetry run tasha
 ```

 Characters created by Tasha are saved to your *HOME* directory within the *.config/tasha/characters* folder, which will be created if it doesn't already exist.
 Characters will be saved in the .TOML format.
 Below is an example of such a character.